moorepants/moorepants.info/content/blog/introducing-resonance.rst

 What To Improve
 ===============

-- Need classroom that is appropirate for the class activities (i.e. need tables!)
+- Need classroom that is appropriate for the class activities (i.e. need tables!)
 - Analytical ODEs need to be shown after the computational methods, could motivate students to learn more about them.

 Conclusion
 ==========

+After the first delivery of the course, I think the best questing to ask is "Can students solve problems related to mechanical vibrations better than if they were to take a different course?", as that is the primary objective.
+It was evident from their final project that they could, but the problem was designed by me to be solvable with the things I knew (or hoped) they'd learned.

 Acknowledgements
 ================